WokLibCodeClub/Python-Clock/README.md

 The first part of the project shows how to find out what the exact time is, and display it as a digital clock.

-The more exciting part of the project is to use Python turtles to draw an old-fashioned analogue clock on the screen to have the hands move to show the time.
+The more exciting part of the project is to use Python turtles to draw an old-fashioned analogue clock on the screen and have the hands move to show the time.
 You will be able to use your knowledge to design a personalised clock with your choice of lettering and style of hands.

 ![alt text](clock_example.png "One example analogue clock")